Pyne & Gildersleeve

 Upper and Lower Pyne

 Both Upper and Lower Pyne were funded by Pyne and built for the University as dormitories on Nassau Street in 1896.
 Gildersleeve designed both in a Gothic Revival or Tudor style.
 The two buildings initially housed shops at the street level and undergraduate dorms upstairs.
-The dorms were later converted to offices in
+The dorms were later converted to offices in the 1950s.

 In a February 1910 issue of The Architectural Record, in a section on the Architecture of American Colleges, Montgomery Schuyler wrote, “None of Mr. Pyne’s benefactions to Princeton has been more exemplary or ought to be more fruitful than the two business buildings which bear his name.
 Upper and Lower Pyne, with their actual shops on the ground floor, and their undisguisedly commercial occupancy, most gracefully recall the best street architecture of Chester or Shrewsbury.
 The architect has lavished upon them a careful and affectionate study which is visible in every detail.
 The wood carving, for example, on the front door of Upper Pyne, with that very charming driveway into the ‘mews,’ with the quaint sundial over, is quite worthy of the best historic examples.”